Skip to content

 Esc Chords

 Bindings that start with Esc are treated as a chord: press Esc, then the next key within the chord window to complete it.
-The built-in Esc Esc either cancels the in-flight agent or rewinds the last turn when idle.
-Define your own chords (any length) with smelt.keymap.set — see the Customization guide.
+The built-in Esc Esc cancels active work or rewinds the last turn when idle.
+Define your own chords (any length) with smelt.keymap.set; see the Customization guide.

 Custom Keybindings